noah-schechter/docs-remix/content/docs/Incidents/attributes.md

 - **Attribute Options—** Attribute options are the potential values for each attribute.
 Specify each option by typing a value, pressing Enter, and repeating until you’ve listed every option.

 ### How to customize attributes
-{{< callout type="warning" >}}
-**Customizing a project’s attributes risks undermining the integrity of your data.**
-If you remove an attribute from your project's data model, that attribute—and its values—will be removed from all incidents in the project.
-{{< /callout >}}

 To customize a project’s data model:
 1. Navigate to the **Projects** page.
 2. Select the relevant project.
 3. Click on the **Manage** page and scroll down to the **Attributes** pane.
 4. a) To add a new attribute to a project’s data model, click **Add Attribute** on the right side of the **Attributes** pane.

-   b) To edit a project’s existing attribute, click the pencil icon on the right side of the attribute’s row.
+   b) To edit an existing attribute, click the pencil icon to the right of the attribute's name.
 5. Add or edit the attribute's Name, Type, Description, or Options.
 6. Click **Save**.

+{{< callout type="warning" >}}
+**Removing attributes during an investigation risks data integrity.**
+If you remove an attribute from your project's data model, that attribute—and its values—will be removed from all incidents in the project.
+{{< /callout >}}